 - You can remove the lamp holder from its bracket by giving it a half turn and lifting it out, which will give you better access to the wiring

-- The Orange wire of the UNLOCK WAKEUP CABLE connects to the BLACK/WHITE striped wire going to the lamp socket (+12v), the other wire is Ground and should connect to the Black wire of the UNLOCK WAKEUP CABLE.
+- The Orange wire of the UNLOCK WAKEUP CABLE connects to the BROWN/WHITE striped wire going to the lamp socket (+12v).
+The BLACK/WHITE wire is Ground and should connect to the Black wire of the UNLOCK WAKEUP CABLE.
 You may choose to extract the terminals of the lamp socket and solder your wires to the metal tabs, or alternatively splice into the wires ensuring they are insulated from accidental short-circuit.

 - If can be helpful to test the polarity with a multimeter across the footwell lamp to if in doubt.
 Your meter should read +12v when the lamp is lit, which indicates that the wire on the RED probe of your meter is +12v and the BLACK is Ground.